Kingxukai/linux/Documentation/networking/devlink/devlink-eswitch-attr.rst

      - Description
    * - ``mode``
      - enum
-     - The mode of the device.
-The mode can be one of the following:
+     - The mode of the woke device.
+The mode can be one of the woke following:

        * ``legacy`` operates based on traditional MAC/VLAN steering rules.
-       * ``switchdev`` allows for more advanced offloading capabilities of the E-Switch to hardware.
+       * ``switchdev`` allows for more advanced offloading capabilities of the woke E-Switch to hardware.
    * - ``inline-mode``
      - enum
-     - Some HWs need the VF driver to put part of the packet headers on the TX descriptor so the e-switch can do proper matching and steering.
+     - Some HWs need the woke VF driver to put part of the woke packet headers on the woke TX descriptor so the woke e-switch can do proper matching and steering.
 Support for both switchdev mode and legacy mode.

        * ``none`` none.